augustovictor/guides/Architecture.md

         - Will your application access databases that are not part of your solution?
         - Take note of all systems that your solution will interact with and how they will communicate.
 Boundaries are an important consideration when designing a solution;
         - Boundaries create context so use that to focus on one problem at a time;
-- STEP 2 - Define subsystems (Inventory of all subsystems, understanding of their responsabilities and how they interact with each other):
+- STEP 2 - Define subsystems (Inventory of all subsystems, understanding of their responsabilities and how they interact with each other or an external system):
     - Identify subsystems;
     - If your solution contains many architecture types (Web, Mobile, services...) it is likely subsystems will be partitioned by application type.
         - If the subsystems interact with each other, and how they communicate.
+- STEP 3 - Identify all modules that make up each subsystem
+    - Modules will be defined for every subsystem proceeding horizontally from one subsystem to the next;
+    - Interoperation between modules is important but we should stay within the boundaries of the subsystem;
+- STEP 4 - Define components
+    - Define components that make up or map each module;
+    - Lower levels of design should be performed by development team;

 ### The three big concerns:
 - Function;